Isaac-Kwon/Phyexp/WaveFunctionSimulation/Readme.md

   Make 3 by 3 subplot. <br>
   can put variance and compare.

-2. Double Slit Diffraction and interference (Surface Wave)
+2. Double Slit Diffraction and Interference (Surface Wave)
-  - DdiffractionFunctionplot.m <br>
+  - InterferenceFunctionplot.m <br>
   The function file for Surf Plot. <br>
-  input :  wavelength, slit hole width, slit gap (length of wall between slit hole) <br>
+  input :  wavelength, slit size, slit gap (length of wall between slit hole) <br>

-  - Ddiffraction.m <br>
+  - Interference.m <br>
   Script file to make plots on grid of subplots. <br>
   Make 3 by 3 subplot. <br>
   can put variance and compare.